 Jim Jordan, four other Republicans chosen by House Minority Leader Kevin McCarthy to serve on panel investigating Jan.
-6 riots
+6 riot

 Earlier this month, she tapped Rep. Bennie G. Thompson (D-Miss.) to chair the panel and announced her other appointments, including one Republican, Rep. Liz Cheney (Wyo.).

-McCarthy opposed the creation of the committee and had repeatedly declined to say whether he plans to appoint members; at a news conference last month, he dodged questions on the subject.
+McCarthy opposed the creation of the committee and had repeatedly declined to say whether he plans to appoint members.
+At a news conference last month, he dodged questions on the subject.

 Cheney was one of 10 House Republicans who voted to impeach Trump for “incitement of insurrection” in the attack that resulted in five deaths, injured some 140 members of law enforcement and was the worst assault on the Capitol in more than two centuries.

-McCarthy demurred on Monday when asked if Republicans plan to work with Cheney, saying that his members are ready to work with anyone serving on the select committee.
-McCarthy had initially threatened Republicans to not accept any offers by Pelosi to serve, warning that he would strip them of their committee assignments.
+McCarthy demurred on Monday when asked whether Republicans plan to work with Cheney, saying that his members are ready to work with anyone serving on the select committee.
+McCarthy had initially threatened Republicans not to accept any offers by Pelosi to serve, warning that he would strip them of their committee assignments.

 Asked whether he plans to remove Cheney from her position on the House Armed Services Committee, McCarthy replied, “I’ll let you know if that changes.”

-The committee plans to kick off its probe on July 27 by hearing from four police officers who responded to the rioting crowd, each of whom has already gone public with their account.
+The committee plans to kick off its investigation on July 27 by hearing from four police officers who responded to the rioting crowd, each of whom has already gone public with their accounts.

-The four officers — Harry Dunn and Aquilino Gonell from the U.S. Capitol Police, and Michael Fanone and Daniel Hodges from Washington, D.C.’s Metropolitan Police Department — each experienced physical and verbal abuse from the Trump supporters who stormed the Capitol.
-Each has also criticized those who have tried to downplay the seriousness of the attack and the objectives of rioters, who besieged Congress as lawmakers certified Joe Biden as the winner of the 2020 election.
+The four officers — Harry Dunn and Aquilino Gonell of the U.S. Capitol Police, and Michael Fanone and Daniel Hodges of the D.C. police — each experienced physical and verbal abuse from the rioters who stormed the Capitol.
+Each has also criticized those who have tried to minimize the seriousness of the attack and the objectives of rioters, who besieged Congress as lawmakers were gathered to certify Joe Biden as the winner of the 2020 election.

-“It was absolutely my pleasure to crush a white nationalist insurrection,” Hodges, who was pinned in a doorway during the attack, told D.C.
-NBC affiliate channel 4 in the aftermath of the insurrection.
+“It was absolutely my pleasure to crush a white-nationalist insurrection,” Hodges, who was pinned in a doorway during the attack, told D.C.
+NBC affiliate Channel 4 in the aftermath of the insurrection.

 The House GOP ranks cover a spectrum, from members who voted to impeach Trump for the events of Jan.
 6 to those who helped fire up the angry crowd of his supporters.
-McCarthy himself is somewhere in the middle: despite saying early on that Trump “bears responsibility” for the Jan.
+McCarthy is somewhere in the middle: Despite saying early on that Trump “bears responsibility” for the Jan.
 6 commission, he resisted efforts to establish a dedicated panel to investigate the causes of the riot.

 That includes resisting the establishment of an independent commission, which 35 members of the House GOP voted in favor of this spring.
 But that venture failed in the Senate, and the House GOP has been almost universally opposed to the creation of the select committee in the aftermath.